HolyBlackCat/quasi-msys2/README.md

     Use the `win-gdb` wrapper.
 MSYS2 GDB doesn't interact well with a regular terminal, but runs nicely inside of `wineconsole`.
 This wrapper starts `wineconsole` automatically.

+  * Inspect `.dll` dependencies of executables.

+    Use the `win-ldd` wrapper.
+It processes the output of `ntldd.exe` (which needs to be installed with `make install _ntldd-git`), replacing windows paths paths with proper linux paths.

 ## What exactly are we doing with the kernel

 When you run `env/shell.sh`, it creates a new Bash shell and does `source env/all_quiet.src` in it, which, in turn, goes over all other scripts in `env/` and runs them one by one (`*.mk` are run with `make -f ...`, `*.src` are run with `source ...`).